All Flooring In Food Prep Areas Must Be

 Conclusion: Prioritizing Food Safety Through Proper Flooring

 The choice of flooring in a food preparation area is not a trivial decision.
-All flooring in food prep areas must be selected and maintained to meet the highest hygiene standards.
+Even so, All flooring in food prep areas must be selected and maintained to meet the highest hygiene standards.
 Choosing the right material, ensuring proper installation, and implementing a rigorous cleaning and maintenance schedule are crucial steps in preventing foodborne illnesses and maintaining a safe and compliant food preparation environment.
-The investment in high-quality, food-safe flooring is a vital investment in the safety and well-being of your customers and employees.
+So the investment in high-quality, food-safe flooring is a vital investment in the safety and well-being of your customers and employees.
 By understanding the importance of appropriate flooring and following the guidance provided here, you can significantly reduce the risk of contamination and contribute to a safer and more hygienic food preparation environment.